aiida-vasp/aiida-vasp/doc/wf/windows.rst

    }

    wf = WindowsWorkflow(params=parameters)
    wf.start()

 The k-point path for wannier interpolation as well as for the ab-initio band structure are both set in the key "kpoints".
-Any kpoint path set in "wannier_settings" would be overwritten.
+Any kpoint path set in "wannier_parameters" would be overwritten.
 Obvious input parameters like LWANNIER90 for VASP or bands_plot for wannier90 are set automatically.

 **********